matthias-reis/carda-gatsby/content/articles/2022/05/lilium-sova-tunnel-du-soir.md

 ![Lilium Sova – "Tunnel du soir"](https://storage.googleapis.com/cardamonchai-media/2022-05-12/lilium-sova-1-jpeg-imagine-080808_343434_1502_1501/640.webp "Lilium Sova – \"Tunnel du soir\"")

 Cyril Chal's bass playing harmonises perfectly with Timothée Cervi's crass drumming.
 But it's not only the rhythm section that has pretty good skills within this substantial project.
-Loïc Blazek (who has been with LS since 2012) knows how to play the guitars and elicits the most beautiful sounds from them.
-He also does this on a cello, which you can hear here and there.
+Loïc Blazek (who has been with LS since 2012) knows how to play the guitars and extracts the most beautiful sounds from them.
+He also does this with a cello, which you can hear here and there.
 Sébastien Favez, who joined the band in 2017, took care of the keys.

 ## A complex sound experiment